beumsk/beumsk.github.io/README.md

 - back to top button
 - image description/figcaption
 - skills section
+- safari breaking error on 1/4 loads because of goatcounter .count undefined -> if (typeof window !== "undefined") in useEffect() ?
+- try grid backup for IE ?
 1.2
 - add more images of features/pages?
 - improve cv (rethink projects and articles sections)